Preface

 Acknowledgments

 My colleagues in the Business Analytics Section at the University of Amsterdam provided thoughtful feedback and generous support during the writing process.
-I am particularly grateful to Prof. Ilker Birbil, Prof. Dick den Hertog, Prof. Marc Salomon, Prof. Jeroen de Mast, Prof. Peter Kroos, Dr. Marit Schoonhoven, Dr. Stevan Rudinac, Dr. Rob Goedhart, Dr. Chintan Amrit, Dr. Inez Zwetsloot, Dr. Alex Kuiper, and Dr. Bart Lameijer.
-I also thank my PhD students, Lucas Vogels (soon to be Dr.) and Elias Dubbeldam, for their research insights and continued collaboration.
+I am particularly grateful to Prof. Ilker Birbil, Prof. Dick den Hertog, Prof. Marc Salomon, Dr. Marit Schoonhoven, Dr. Stevan Rudinac, Dr. Rob Goedhart, Prof. Jeroen de Mast, Prof. Joaquim Gromicho, Prof. Peter Kroos, Dr. Chintan Amrit, Dr. Inez Zwetsloot, Dr. Alex Kuiper, Dr. Bart Lameijer, Dr. Jannis Kurtz, Dr. Guido van Capelleveen, and Dr. Yeqiu Zheng.
+I also thank my PhD students, Lucas Vogels and Elias Dubbeldam, for their research insights and continued collaboration.

-To everyone who supported this book, your encouragement, feedback, and collaboration have meant more than I can say.
+To everyone who contributed to this book, your encouragement, feedback, and collaboration have been invaluable.

 All models are wrong, but some are useful.